+- i.
 The most frequent use of a Guardian Ad Litem is to review a petition to allow account in conservatorship and estate proceedings.
-A petition to allow account is required in all conservatorship and estate proceedings and is set for hearing.
+A petition to allow account is required in all conservatorship and estate proceedings and is set for hearing. - ii.
 A Guardian Ad Litem is appointed to audit the supporting detail.
+It is your duty as the GAL to review all supporting financial records. - 1.
+Check that the account is mathematically correct. - 2.
+Review the prior account or inventory to make sure the starting balance for all assets is correct for this account. - 3.
+Review supporting bills and invoices. - 4.
+Include in your recommendation concerns and specify what records you were able to review and identify expenditures that lacked supporting documentation or are questioned as reasonable or necessary for the benefit of the ward. - iii.
+The court is relying upon you as the GAL to thoroughly review the account and supporting records and bring any concerns or questions to the attention of the court. - iv.
 The court may waive the hearing and approve the account if all interested persons file a written consent to granting the account.
 The court may also waive the hearing upon review of a favorable Guardian Ad Litem report.

+v.
+Conservatorships

-- 1. Conservatorships. - a.
-Unless otherwise ordered by the court, a conservator is required to file an account not less than annually, Account of Fiduciary (PC Form 583 or 584), MCL 700.5418, and within 56 days of the anniversary of the conservator's appointment.
-MCR 5.409(C)(1)&(2). - b.
-A Petition and Order Allowing Account (PC Form 585) must also be filed to have the accounting approved by the court. - 2.
+- 1. Unless otherwise ordered by the court, a conservator is required to file an account not less than annually, MCL 700.5418, and within 56 days of the anniversary of the conservator's appointment.
+MCR 5.409(C)(1)&(2). - a.
+SCAO Form Used: Account of Fiduciary (PC583 or PC584) - 2.
+A Petition to allow account must also be filed at least every three years to have the accounting approved by the court. - a.
+SCAO Form Used: Petition to Allow Account (PC585a)

+vi.
 Estate Proceedings

-In estates under supervised administration, accounts must be filed annually and scheduled for hearing.
+1. In estates under supervised administration, accounts must be filed annually and scheduled for hearing.
 MCL 700.3954(1)d); MCL 700.3988(1).
 Items to review include, and are not limited to, the following:

 - a.
 Receipts. - b.
-Math verification check subtotals and totals.
+Math verification check subtotals and totals. - i.
 The court does not audit accountings for either conservatorships or decedent's estates.
-The Guardian Ad Litem review serves as the audit.
+The Guardian Ad Litem review serves as the audit. - ii.
 The Guardian Ad Litem report should, therefore, affirmatively state, the Guardian Ad Litem has reviewed the math and detail in support of the account. - c.
-Reasonableness of expenses based on the circumstances and information the Guardian Ad Litem has been able to substantiate. - d.
+Reasonableness of expenses based on the circumstances and information the Guardian Ad Litem has been able to substantiate. - i.
 Reasonableness of expenses includes an examination of attorney and fiduciary fees and expenses.
-As a result of the controversy between the interested persons fee disputes often arise as an objection to an accounting even if the Guardian Ad Litem believes the fees to be reasonable. - G. Related Estate Proceedings
+As a result of the controversy between the interested persons fee disputes often arise as an objection to an accounting even if the Guardian Ad Litem believes the fees to be reasonable.

+h.
+Other Matters

-Guardian Ad Litem are also appointed to review various petitions and related pleadings arising within conservatorship proceedings to make a recommendation regarding the relief requested.
+- i.
+Guardian Ad Litem are also appointed to review various petitions and related pleadings arising within conservatorship proceedings to make a recommendation regarding the relief requested. - 1.
+Examples: - a.
+Reform or amend trust instrument. - b.
+Exercise certain rights or elections under a trust. - c.
+Appoint or remove personal representative. - d.
+Sale of real estate. - e.
+Petition to authorize settlement of a cause of action.

-Examples:

-- 1) Reform\amend trust instrument.

-- 2) Exercise certain rights\elections under a trust.

-- 3) Appoint/remove personal representative.

-- 4) Sale of real estate. - 3) Petition to authorize settlement of a cause of action.

-VI.
-PROCEDURE FOR CONDUCTING ADULT GUARDIANSHIP REVIEWS
+V. CONDUCTING GUARDIANSHIP REVIEWS